Arithmetic

 Addition

 In English, we use + to separate numbers being added together, but when we enclose a total in a larger expression, we have to surround it with parentheses or brackets, as in [4+3].
 In Musa, we simply enclose the addends - numbers or larger formulas - to indicate that they should be added together, with dots separating the expressions.
+Musa formulas also always start and end with dots.
 The brackets for addition are low:

 When a formula like this is displayed using a Formula font, the addition brackets go below the addends, connected by an underline, with verticals extending up to show the position.
 They kind of look like a barge.